Nino Cerruti: Later career and retirement

 In 1994, Cerruti was the official designer of Scuderia Ferrari.
-In 1996, he named Narciso Rodriguez, a former Anne Klein, Calvin Klein, and TSE designer, to be creative director of Cerruti.
+In 1996, he named Narciso Rodriguez, a former Anne Klein, Calvin Klein, and TSE designer, to be the creative director of Cerruti.
 The following year, he replaced Rodriguez with Peter Speliopoulos, a DKNY designer.

 In October 2000, Cerruti sold 51% of his company to Fin.Part, an Italian industrial group.
-Less than a year later the group bought the rest of the company and forced 71-year-old Nino Cerruti out of it claiming irreconcilable differences.
+Less than a year later, the group bought the rest of the company and forced 71-year-old Nino Cerruti out of it, claiming irreconcilable differences.
 "There was a perpetual conflict of interest", Cerruti said later.
 Hence, the Spring Summer 2002 collection marked the end of Cerruti fashion being designed by Nino Cerruti.

+Film costumes and films

+He made the clothes for these films: